Putting your achievements into context.

 Academic qualifications are rarely the only factor universities take into account when they determine who they are able to make offers to.
 We use a range of information to determine students’ potential to succeed on our degree programmes.
 Our differing offer thresholds reflect our commitment to addressing the current under-representation of certain groups within the University.
 This means that for these groups of students we seek to look beyond purely the academic grades achieved so far in their education career.
 Students still need to achieve academic grades which enable their success on their chosen programme of study.

 I am eligible for a contextual offer, however I am concerned that by being admitted to the University with less than the published entry requirements I may not be equipped to successfully complete my studies.

-The adjusted offer threshold is set at a level which still requires significant academic achievement.
+The minimum offer threshold is set at a level which still requires significant academic achievement.
 Over a number of years we have admitted students who met certain criteria with grades below the published entry criteria at the point at which we confirm their offer (upon receipt of examination results).
 Our student retention data suggests there is little evidence to suggest students progression prospects are hampered where they are admitted in these circumstances.

-In making adjusted offers the University is trying to be more transparent in the way it seeks to widen access to higher education for under-represented groups.
+In making minimum offers the University is trying to be more transparent in the way it seeks to widen access to higher education for under-represented groups.
 The University has a wide range of support services that seek to support all our students through their student journey successfully and you can find out more about our support services at www.napier.ac.uk/study-with-us/undergraduate/student-support